Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 ### The Great Split

-*"Magic was the world’s greatest power… until the day we burned their gods to ash."*
+> *"Magic was their greatest power… until the day we burned their gods to ash."*{ .emq }
 — Captain Avery Harcourt, Albion Engineer Corps
 { .quote }